 Release Date: March 6, 2018

-My Thoughts: I admit that the colorful, simple cover drew my eye first, which is what led me to check out what the actual book was about.
-After reading an excerpt, I’m definitely intrigued as, though I normally don’t get into contemporary murder mysteries or minimalist prose, there was enough here to spark my interest.
+My Thoughts: I admit that the colorful, simple cover drew my eye , which is what led me to see what the actual book was about.
+Though I normally don’t get into contemporary murder mysteries or minimalist prose, there was enough here to spark my interest.

 Synopsis: Ren Ishida is nearly finished with graduate school when he receives news of his sister Keiko’s sudden death.
 She was viciously stabbed one rainy night on her way home, and there are no leads.
 Ren heads to Akakawa to conclude his sister’s affairs, still failing to understand why she chose to abandon the family and Tokyo for this desolate town years ago.
 But Ren soon finds himself picking up where Keiko left off, accepting both her teaching position at a local cram school and the bizarre arrangement of free lodging at a wealthy politician’s mansion in exchange for reading to the man’s catatonic wife.
 As he comes to know the figures in Akakawa, from the enigmatic politician to his fellow teachers and a rebellious, alluring student named Rio, Ren delves into his shared childhood with Keiko and what followed, trying to piece together what happened the night of her death.
 Haunted in his dreams by a young girl who is desperately trying to tell him something, Ren struggles to find solace in the void his sister has left behind.